Thursday, November 30, 2006

 When you are content with any

-any climate, any society, any solitude,
+food, any raiment,any climate, any society, any solitude,and any interruption– that is victory.

-When you can bear with any disorder,
+When you can bear with any disorder,any irregularity, any unpunctuality,any annoyance– that is victory.

 Author Unknown